Four new COVID-19 cases in Renfrew County

 Four new cases of COVID-19 are being reported in Renfrew County.

-The number of known active cases in the region is at nine.
+The number of known active cases in the region is at 12.

-We are expected to receive an updated case summary, including hospitalizations and outbreaks, today.
+As of the latest case summary update, one person is in the hospital with the virus, no one is in the intensive care unit.

 -